ssoelvsten/slides/GUIDELINES.md

 - **Mind Games**

-  - *Tone*: The tone (and your body language) you use can be used to incite a desired feeling.
+  - *Tone*: The tone (and your body language) you use can incite the desired feelings.
 So, you need to think about how you deliver it as much as what you say.

     While people should always be able to hear you, you can get extra attention by *altering your volume*.

   - *Pause*: As mentioned, put pauses directly into your script.
 During delivery, count "*1, 2, 3*" in your head.
-It will be awkward, but the adrenalin makes everything go faster anyway.
+You will think this to be awkward, but the adrenalin makes everything go faster anyway - so it cancels out.

   - *Repetition*: Your main point (or some catch-phrase) should be repeated.
 Of course, do not overdo it, but try to incorporate it.

-    You do not want to repeat information in disguise, i.e. change the wording.
+    You do not want to repeat information in disguise, i.e. do not change the wording.

   - The *Blank Frame*: While it is merely a slide with nothing on it (not even the footer or header), it is one of the most powerful things you can use.